Dash0 Raises $110M Series B at $1B Valuation

 3. OTEL_EXPORTER_OTLP_ENDPOINT

 This variable tells the OpenTelemetry SDK where to send telemetry data.
-The OpenTelemetry Protocol (OTLP) is the modern, recommended format, and can be used over either gRPC or HTTP.
+The OpenTelemetry Protocol (OTLP) is the standard wire format, and it can be transmitted over either gRPC or HTTP.

 bash